Best camping mats for the whole family

 Foam Pads

 Foam mats are made out of a dense foam material.
 They fold or roll up for storage or transportation.
 They provide great insulation from the ground.
 They can range from comfy to very thin and unsupportive.
 They are stable, which makes them easier for kids to stay on compared to an air filled pad.
-Usually they are pretty cheap.
+Usually they are pretty cheap and light, but bulky.
+Usually people put these on the outside of their packs for backpacking.

 Exped Mega Mat 10